dovletBayryyev/ExamScoreAnalysis/README.md

 ## 4. Technology
 The technology used here is a python notebook with libraries such as pandas, matplotlib, and various sklearn libraries.

+## 5. Report
+The report details the data mining techniques used as well as patterns and trends that were found in the data.